This overview will go over everything you need to know when it comes to the Tongariro Alpine Crossing in the North Island of New Zealand.

 A) Where to Stay Near Tongariro

 There are basically five main options to choose from when deciding where to stay when taking part of the Tongariro Alpine Crossing.
-I would say that the most popular options would be #1 and #2 below but depending on your preference and itinerary you can opt for the others.
+In parentheses is the time it will take to get to the starting point in Mangatepopo.

-2. National Park Village (0:20)
+- 2. National Park Village (0:20)

-3. Whakapapa Village (0:30)
+- 3. Whakapapa Village (0:30)

-4. Tongariro Holiday Park (0:20)
+- 4. Tongariro Holiday Park (0:20)

-5. Turangi (0:40)
+- 5. Turangi (0:40)

 B) Getting to the Mangatepopo Starting Point

-No matter where you choose to stay though, on the morning of the hike you will need to get to Mangatepopo (the starting point of the crossing).
+No matter where you choose to stay though, on the morning of the hike you will need to get to Mangatepopo (the starting point of the hike).
 This can be done in one of two ways:

 The shuttle will bring you to Mangatepopo at the beginning of the day, pick you up from Ketetahi at the end of the day, and bring you back to wherever you are staying.

 Once you begin the hike you will be on your own time and be able to take as short or as long as you want on the trail.
 Once complete, just hop into your car and head on home.

 For those that opted for the round trip service, the shuttles will pick you up from the immediate end of the trail (in the 4 hour parking lot).
-Take a look at the map below for any clarification:

 C) Tongariro Crossing Shuttle

 Below are a few of the main companies that offer shuttle service.
 Also note that each company does not offer every pick up option from every place mentioned above so just take a look at some of the below to see what works best for you.

-G) Adventure HQ
+- Adventure HQ

 D) Tongariro Shuttle Prices (may vary by company)

-Taupo Round Trip: $70 NZD
+- • Taupo Round Trip: $120 NZD

-National Park Village Round Trip: $40 NZD
+- • National Park Village Round Trip: $t5 NZD

-Whakapapa Round Trip: $35 NZD
+- • Whakapapa Round Trip: $50 NZD

-Tongariro Holiday Park Round Trip: $35 NZD
+- • Tongariro Holiday Park Round Trip: $50 NZD

-Turangi Round Trip: $55 NZD
+- • Turangi Round Trip: $75 NZD

-3. Tongariro Crossing Weather
+3) Tongariro Crossing Weather

 And note, just because the weather forecast says one thing does not mean it will stay that way the entire day.
 It is very possible that there will be low laying clouds coming in and out throughout the hike bringing potential rain as well.
 Just be prepared for any type of conditions either way!

-4. What to Bring On the Crossing
+4) What to Bring On the Crossing

 Due to the highly unpredictable weather conditions and the various terrain of the trail, there are some items you should most definitely prepare to bring with you.
 These include: